 Hearings of the Commissioners-designate

 On Tuesday 17th September 2024, Commission President Ursula von der Leyen presented her proposal for the new European Commission.
 All Commissioner-designates faced hearings by the Members of the European Parliament between 4th and 12th November.
-The Greens/EFA MEPs will thoroughly assess all the Commissioner-designates with a strong focus on climate, social justice and defending democracy.
+The Greens/EFA MEPs thoroughly assessed all the Commissioner-designates with a strong focus on climate, social justice and defending democracy.

 ⬇ Scroll down for more info about all hearings in chronological order